“Remote selling is here to stay.”

 In 2020, sales teams around the world were forced to quickly adapt and learn remote selling techniques, due to the coronavirus pandemic.
 According to U.S. Census data, there are approximately 5.7 million professional salespeople in the U.S, and field sales make up 52.8%.
 That’s more than 3 million people who suddenly became full-time remote sellers.

 A 2020 study by the RAIN Group found that pre-pandemic, only 27% of respondents reported conducting more than half of their sales activities virtually.
 In May 2020, 71% said they were conducting more than half their sales virtually.
-That’s an increase of 163%.
+That’s an increase of 163% in less than 6 months!

 Source: RAIN Group

-While this feels like a brand new fundamental shift, I would argue that remote selling has been a growing movement for many years.
-In fact, remote selling statistics have been trending towards this major shift for well over 7 years.
+While this feels like a brand new fundamental shift, I would argue that remote selling had been a growing movement for many years before the pandemic.
+In fact, remote selling statistics had been trending towards this major shift for well over 10 years.
 Nonetheless, the data shows, it’s nowhere pervasively and in my opinion, there is no turning back the clock now as the way of the future for modern sales organizations.
+Additionally, WhatsApp marketing automation is becoming a crucial tool in this new era, with the help of WhatsApp marketing software remote selling has reached a new peak in the sales sector.

 At Vengreso we’ve been selling remotely for years.
 We have developed a system that works, and now want to share it with you.